 How to cook pork tenderloin in a Dutch oven?

 - Remove silverskin: Place the cut of pork on a cutting board and carefully remove the fat and the silverskin.
 Use a small sharp knife for this purpose.
-Slip the blade just under this silverskin, release a bit of it first.
+Slip the blade just under this silverskin, and release a bit of it first.
 Grab this released piece with the other hand and run the knife underneath the skin, keeping it at an angle away from the meat.
 Work carefully to remove only the skin and not the flesh underneath.
-Now cut the filet in two equal parts.
+Now cut the filet into two equal parts.

 - Dry rub: A perfect blend of common pantry spices.
 Mix all the spices in a small bowl and rub the pieces of meat all over.
 Set them aside.

-- Prepare vegetables: Peel and chop the potatoes into small cubes, chop carrots and pepper, finely chop the cloves garlic, set them aside.
+- Prepare vegetables: Peel and chop the potatoes into small cubes, chop carrots and pepper, finely chop the cloves of garlic, and set them aside.
 Finely chop the onion and set it aside separately from the rest of the veggies.

-- Brown meat: Heat 1 tablespoon of the olive oil in a large Dutch oven, it should be wide and shallow, and brown the meat all over, about 2 minutes per side on medium-high heat.
+- Brown meat: Heat 1 tablespoon of the olive oil in a large Dutch oven; it should be wide and shallow, and brown the meat all over, about 2 minutes per side, on medium-high heat.
 Remove from the pot.
 (1)

-- Pre-cook vegetables: Heat the remaining oil and cook the onions with a pinch of salt for about 2 minutes, stirring often (2).
-Add the remaining chopped veggies, mix well, scraping the bottom of the pan as well.
+- Pre-cook vegetables: Heat the remaining oil and cook the onions with a pinch of salt for about 2 minutes, often stirring (2).
+Add the remaining chopped veggies, and mix well, scraping the bottom of the pan as well.
 Cook for 5 minutes, often stirring, until the vegetables are slightly softer.
 Add a splash of the chicken stock if necessary to stop the veggies from catching.
 Next, stir in the halved green beans, thyme, rosemary, and remaining stock.
 (3)

 - Cook: Place tenderloin pieces on top of the vegetables.
 (4) Cover, lower the heat, and cook for 15-20 minutes or until the internal temperature reaches 63 degrees Celsius/ 145 degrees Fahrenheit.
-Don’t overcook the meat; it mustn’t go beyond this temperature, or it will be dry and chewy.
-Remove the meat from the pot, keep warm and let rest while you finish cooking the dish.
+Don't overcook the meat; it mustn't go beyond this temperature, or it will be dry and chewy.
+Remove the meat from the pot, keep it warm and let it rest while you finish cooking the dish.

 - Finish: Continue cooking the vegetables and the gravy with the lid on for another 5 minutes.
 Remove the lid and cook for another 5 minutes to allow the sauce to thicken and the potatoes to become soft (if they are not so already).